School of Art + Art History + Design: Faculty and staff

 The school has more than 35 full-time faculty, 30 affiliate/adjunct faculty, and a number of part-time instructors each year.
 There are more than 20 staff members who provide administrative, curatorial, and technical services.

 Several of the faculty have won major honors and awards.
-In the Division of Art, Helen O'Toole was a winner of the 2015 Contemporary Northwest Art Awards and has received a 2016 John Simon Guggenheim Memorial Foundation Fellowship; Aaron Flint Jamison was a 2017 Hallie Ford Fellow and had work included in the 2017 Whitney Biennial; and Timea Tihanyi won a 2018 Neddy Artist Award.
+In the Division of Art, Aaron Flint Jamison was a 2017 Hallie Ford Fellow and had work included in the 2017 Whitney Biennial; Sangram Majumdar received a 2023 Gottlieb Foundation' grant, a 2018 New York Foundation for the Arts grant in Painting; and a 2010 Purchase Award from American Academy of Arts and Letters; Helen O'Toole was a winner of the 2015 Contemporary Northwest Art Awards and has received a 2016 John Simon Guggenheim Memorial Foundation Fellowship; Timea Tihanyi won a 2018 Neddy Artist Award.; Whitney Lynn is a 2024 Black Cube Artist Fellow.
 In the Division of Art History, Estelle Lingo was a 2016–2018 Andrew W. Mellon Professor at the National Gallery of Art's Center for Advanced Study in the Visual Arts (CASVA); Haicheng Wang received a 2017 New Directions Fellowship from The Andrew W. Mellon Foundation; and Marek Wieczorek is a 2020 NIAS Fellow at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences.
 In the Division of Design, Kristine Matthews won a 2018 Educator Award from the Society for Experiential Graphic Design (SEGD).
 She and her firm, Studio Matthews, have won multiple awards, including 2019 recognition from Communication Arts for an exhibition about University of Washington OMA&D. Sang-gyeun Ahn was an Amazon Catalyst Fellow.
 Interaction Design faculty Audrey Desjardins and Axel Roesler have won research awards from Mozilla and Google respectively.